Push for stand-alone airline aid bill intensifies after talks collapse for broader coronavirus relief

 “In the absence of an overall COVID-19 relief package, we urge you to advance stand-alone legislation to extend the [payroll support program],” the groups wrote.
 “During circumstances as dire and significant as these, an idea that enjoys resounding support from majorities in both parties and in both houses of Congress should not fail.
 We call on leaders to resolve any procedural issues and proceed as quickly as possible to extend the PSP in time to preserve this extremely effective and efficient jobs and infrastructure program.”

 There has been growing frustration that despite widespread bipartisan support for extending the payroll support program, Congress has been unable forge an agreement.
-The lack of action forced airlines to furlough more than 33,000 workers on Oct.
+The lack of action forced airlines to begin furloughing more than 33,000 workers on Oct.
 1. Airline executives have said the furloughs could be reversed but only if lawmakers move quickly to pass an extension of the program.

 Rep. Peter A. DeFazio (D-Ore.), chairman of the House Transportation and Infrastructure Committee, offered an impassioned rebuke Friday when his airline-only aid bill stalled in the face of GOP opposition.
 The expired aid program keeping flight attendants, mechanics, pilots and gate agents on the payroll had been scandal free and effective, he said.